mediacms-io/mediacms/docs/admins_docs.md

 Who can publish content, how content appears on public listings.Difference between statuses (private, unlisted, public)

 ## 9. On user roles
-Differences over MediaCMS manager, MediaCMS editor, logged in user
+Differences over VideoCMS manager, VideoCMS editor, logged in user

 ## 10. Adding languages for Captions and subtitles
 to be written